AP 10th Class Social Model Paper Set 1 with Solutions

 Instructions:

-2. All answers shall be written in the separate booklet only.
+2. All answers shall be written in the answer booklet only

-5. Answers shall be written neatly and legibly.
+5. All answers shall be written neatly and legibly.

 2) Each question carries 1 mark.